 🌟 Pro tip: On a flank steak, the horizontal streaks across the steak is the direction the grain goes.
 So cut against (perpendicular) to the streak so that the beef is as tender as possible.
 Also, if you freeze the flank until it's semi frozen, it'll be much easier to cut.

-2. Place the thinly sliced beef into a bowl, along with water, oil, Shaoxing cooking wine, salt, cornstarch, and baking soda.
+2. Marinate.
+Place the thinly sliced beef into a bowl, along with water, oil, Shaoxing cooking wine, salt, cornstarch, and baking soda.
 Mix well until the beef is well coated.
 Set aside and let the beef marinate for at least 10 to 15 minute while you prepare the other ingredients.
 You can also marinate the beef overnight.

-Make the beef and broccoli sauce:
+Prepare the beef and broccoli sauce:

 Make the beef and broccoli: